johanokl/ProceduralTextureMaker/README.md

 ProceduralTextureMaker generates texture images in arbitrary sizes based on graphs of nodes that take other nodes' output as input and transform them into new images.

 Nodes are added dynamically and connected to each other graphically.
-Custom UI widgets are created for each node based on the texture generator's available settings, making it easy to try out new configuration and watch how changes affect the output.
+Custom UI widgets are created for each node based on the texture generator's user configurable settings, making it easy to try out new configurations and watch how changes affect the final output.
 The project files with texture graphs can be saved to and loaded from XML files, and images can be exported to PNG files.

 A number of texture generators written in C++ and Javascript are included with the project.

 For more general information about procedural textures, see https://en.wikipedia.org/wiki/Procedural_texture

 ### Technical Details
 The application is written in C++ and uses the Qt framework.